 From November 2019, MIT and RT candidates who meet the above criteria will only be offered the online examination.

-Between October 2019 and February 2020 NM, MRI and SON applicants who have been offered a registration examination, can choose to sit either an REA or an online examination.
+Between November 2019 and February 2020 NM applicants who have been offered a registration examination, can choose to sit either an REA or an online examination.
 You must commence the REA or sit the online examination within 12 months of the date that you received the offer.

-From March 2020, NM, MRI and SON candidates who meet the above criteria will only be offered the online examination.
+From March 2020, NM candidates who meet the above criteria will only be offered the online examination.